 The Canadian Physiotherapy Association’s (CPA) board of directors is comprised of eight members who represent physiotherapists and physiotherapist assistants.
 Two external directors are appointed by the board for their expertise in fields other than physiotherapy.

-Questions for the Board can be emailed to email@example.com
+Questions for the President or Board can be emailed to President@physiotherapy.ca

-Sarah was elected to the Board in 2014.
+Sarah took up her role as the 60th CPA President at the AGM on 17 June 2017 in Toronto, after being first elected to the Board in 2014, and President-Elect in 2016.
 She graduated from McGill University in 1984 with a BSc (PT) and subsequently completed an MSc (Rehab Sci) in 2006.
-Having been a physiotherapist for 30 years, her experience as a clinician ranges from tertiary care hospital to orthopedic/sports private practice, to long term care and short term psychiatry.
+Having been a physiotherapist for 30 years, her experience as a clinician ranges from tertiary care hospital to orthopedic/sports private practice, to long-term care and short-term psychiatry.
 Sarah was the first SPC Diploma Sport Physiotherapist from Québec, and she is the co-author of a sports taping textbook.
 She was involved in SPC for 25 years.
-Currently, she is on faculty at McGill’s School of Physical & Occupational Therapy as the Director’s Academic Associate and teaches in the physiotherapy program.
-She currently sits on the Board Governance Committee (Chair), and the CEO Evaluation Committee.
-She also serves as Board Liaison to CCPUP.
+Currently, she is on the faculty at McGill’s School of Physical & Occupational Therapy as the Director’s Academic Associate and teaches in the physiotherapy program.
+In her role as CPA President, she is ex-officio on all Board Committees.

 Vancouver, British Columbia